spiral/framework/README.md

 Inspired by
 ===========
-Laravel 5+, CodeIgniter, Yii 2, Symfony 2, Ruby on Rails.
+Laravel 5+, CodeIgniter, Yii 2, Symfony 2, Ruby on Rails, Spring.